MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

     |**200 to 250 degrees**|0	|Column in the Excel spreadsheet.
 Enter a **1** if the column aligns with the Step Id in the condition or a **0** if it doesn’t.|
     |**250 to 300 degrees**|0	|Column in the Excel spreadsheet.
 Enter a **1** if the column aligns with the Step Id in the condition or a **0** if it doesn’t.|

-    The following screen shot shows the fields filled in for the Temperature gauge guide.
+    The following screenshot shows the fields filled in for the Temperature gauge guide.

     ![Add a row into a table action filled out with example data](media/workflow3-add-row-to-table-filled-in.PNG "Add a row into a table action filled out with example data")